Do This If Your Bearded Dragon Has Diarrhea

 Your beardie needs a healthy mix of plants and insects; an adult needs more vegetables than insects!

 Tap water.
 Tap water can contain ammonia, chlorine, fluoride, and heavy metals.
 Treat your water with something to remove dangerous chemicals.
+Treat your water with this water conditioner!

 Another thing to consider is this: Have you recently treated your bearded dragon with any medicine to kill parasites?